kkevin821/hongxiong.github.io/_pages/Predicting Outcomes in Dynamic Treatment Scenarios.md

 * Reworked the model to ensure full historical timeline consideration in predictions.
 * Achieved successful application of the sequential LSTM framework to the CVSim dataset.

-## Applications of Natural Language Processing (NLP) Techniques in Time-Series Counterfactual Predictions on Patient's Outcomes
+## Applications of Natural Language Processing (NLP) Techniques in Time-Series Counterfactual Predictions on Patient Outcomes

-* Implemented a sequential Transformer framework, termed "two variable per box" Transformer, for the CVSim dataset.
+* Implemented a sequential Transformer and GPT framework, termed "two variable per box" Transformer and GPT, for the CVSim dataset.
 * Attained counterfactual predictions with lower individual-level RMSE than the "two variable per box" LSTM.
 * Demonstrated the effective cross-disciplinary application of NLP techniques in time-series analysis.
 * Emphasized the importance of model adaptability across databases for enhancing medical treatment strategies and patient outcomes.